 Homer was one of many legendary Greek poets.
 According to legend, Homer was blind and often recited his poetry as he traveled from place to place.
-Some people refer to him more as a bard or singer, rather then a writer, but his writings are what has stood the ultimate test of time.
+Some people refer to him more as a bard or singer, rather than a writer, but his writings are what has stood the ultimate test of time.
 After his inevitable death, it is believed that other bards kept his poetry alive, and eventually scribes recorded it.

 The Story of the Epic Greek Poet

 Homer was known to create marvelous poetry, which held a unique scope into the complexity of human emotion.
 Within Greek culture, his writings are held to a high standard and many Greeks proclaim him to the most Authentic representation of Greek poetry.
 His most famous books would be the Illiad and the Odyssey, a fantasy epic, with each separate story comprising of twenty-four books.

 The Illiad is written in twenty-four books and discusses the wrath of Achilles, – the Greek god of war – and tales of the Trojan War.

-The poems are considered by Greeks to symbolize unity and act as more of an anti-war poem then anything.
+The poems are considered by Greeks to symbolize unity and act as more of an anti-war poem than anything.

 The Oddysey was also written in a series of twenty-four books and dealt primarily with Odysseus’s return to his homeland.
 The poem drew inspiration from a unique blend of history and real life scenarios and has managed to entrap many minds throughout history.
 Morality and wisdom were key components in many of Homer’s stories as they revolved around the endeavors of the protagonist.